 Equally important, Boyce College seeks to prepare the heart of each student for Christian ministry.
 Every week, the college community gathers for chapel services where the Word is preached, along with students giving testimony and leading in worship.
-Our student life leadership team offers one-on-one discipleship.
-Also, our resident students gather each week for prayer, worship and Bible study in dorm meetings.
-Required classes like Personal Evangelism, Ministry Practicum, and Christian Missions teach students not only the theology of ministry, but also give "how to/hands on" training in missions and evangelism.
+Our student life leadership team coordinates one-on-one discipleship, student activities and ministry opportunities.
+Also, our resident students gather each week in dorm meetings for prayer, worship and Bible study.
+Required classes like Personal Evangelism and Christian Missions teach students not only the theology of ministry, but also give "how to/hands on" training in missions and evangelism.
 Every year, Boyce College faculty lead students on North American and International Missions trips as well.
 By the time they graduate, Boyce students are not only educated for ministry, they are already experienced in ministry.